-Ánimo Clay Middle School #1 Green Dot Public Schools Green Dot's strategy is to demonstrate a model for district reform by achieving financial sustainability and replicability.
+Green Dot's strategy is to demonstrate a model for district reform by achieving financial sustainability and replicability.
 We will do this by:

-- Demonstrating outstanding student outcomes through superior instructional effectiveness - Continuously improving the Green Dot School model - Codifying and enhancing the core Green Dot "College, Leadership and Life" academic model - Continued development of differentiated school offerings such as the ACE Academy and transformation models - Refining the Green Dot Home Office Support for schools - Creating a stronger academic and operational direction - Clearer goal setting and more transparent accountability systems - Better definite autonomy systems and decision-making rights - Superior support services - Improving Financial Outcomes - Better planning for staff for enrollment model changes - Improving communications of budget trade-offs to school staff - Ensure viability by year 5 c.
+- Demonstrating outstanding student outcomes through superior instructional effectiveness - Continuously improving the Green Dot School model - Codifying and enhancing the core Green Dot "College, Leadership and Life" academic model - Continued development of differentiated school offerings such as the ACE Academy and transformation models - Refining the Green Dot Home Office Support for schools - o Creating a stronger academic and operational direction - o Clearer goal setting and more transparent accountability systems - o Better definite autonomy systems and decision-making rights - Superior support services - Improving Financial Outcomes - o Better planning for staff for enrollment model changes - o Improving communications of budget trade-offs to school staff - o Ensure viability by year 5 - c.
 Discuss the organization's role in assessing overall performance at individual school(s)/campus (es), as well as the interventions the organization will use to promote continued improvement at each school/campus.